 The primary point of the Book of Hebrews is that Jesus has fulfilled all the laws of the Old Testament and done aways with the continual sacrifices for sin.
 By His one sacrifice for sin, Jesus has removed all sins, forever.
 He now remains as our Great High Priest who intercedes for us continually in heaven.

 However, we see that in the New Testament, God still requires all those who will receive salvation from Jesus Christ, to keep the Old Testament laws concerning proper sexual relationships.
 All of the following laws are still applicable to those who believe in Jesus today:

-How do we know that this is true?
-We read in the text of the New Testament that when the Apostles met in the early Christian church, they determined that believers in Jesus only had to keep the law related to meat offered to idols, sexual immorality (Old Testament Law), and animals not properly bled-out before eating their meat.
+We read in the text of the New Testament that when the Apostles met in the early Christian church, they determined that believers in Jesus only had to keep four laws that originated from the Old Testament:

 Why are the laws regarding sexual relationships still in affect, while the others are excluded?
 When a person comes into a new relationship with Jesus, He comes to live inside that person.
 Paul wrote that our bodies are now the “Temple of the Holy Spirit.”